HumbleAlchemy/some_test_proj/README.md

-# test java repo
+# To see working of branching

-for GitHub GUI client
+with this java project